 An exception to requiring the CMDC report as a condition of receiving an apportionment applies to a new direct funded charter school in its first year of operation, where there may be no cash balance data to report.
-The CDE will release 25 percent of the Title I, Part A, Title I, Part D, Subpart 2, and Title II, Part A, Title III LEP, and Title III Immigrant allocations for the reporting period when the new school is first eligible for funds, without requiring a CMDC report.
+The CDE will release 25 percent of the Title I, Part A, Title I, Part D, Subpart 2, Title II, Part A, Title III EL, Title III Immigrant, and Title IV, part A allocations for the reporting period when the new school is first eligible for funds, without requiring a CMDC report.
 The school, however, may still wish to submit cash management data during the applicable collection period if it has expended any cash on these programs before receiving funds from the CDE.
 The school has to submit cash management data in subsequent reporting periods to receive additional release(s) of funding.

 Closed Direct Funded Charter Schools

 Cash management data has to be reported for direct-funded charter schools that have closed but have not drawn down all funds, in order for them to receive additional release(s) of funding.
-Please contact Karen Almquist at 916-327-4406, or FederalCashManagement@cde.ca.gov to request these funds.
+Please contact Sheng Her at 916-324-4533, or FederalCashManagement@cde.ca.gov to request these funds.

 For current year district reorganizations, the new district should report consolidated cash balance data for the lapsed district(s) if the lapsed district(s) have not drawn down all prior year funds.

 In addition to the Title I, Part A, Title I, Part D, Subpart 2, Title II, Part A, Title III EL, Title III Immigrant, and Title IV, Part A programs, on certain occasions the CDE may utilize the CMDC system for special data collections on federal programs.
 If a special collection is necessary, the CDE will notify your LEA separately of specific deadlines and instructions.